vaibhavbunny/vaibhavbunny/README.md

 I am a passionate table tennis player, having represented IIT Delhi at the Inter IIT Sports Meet.
 When I'm not coding, I enjoy exploring new places with friends and embracing new experiences.

 # Connect with Me 🤝🏻
-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/vaibhav-kale-iitd) and explore some of my projects on [GitHub](https://github.com/vaibhavbunny).
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/vaibhav-kale-iitd) and explore some of my projects on Github.

 Let's connect and collaborate! 🚀